liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

    `[Get-SPOSiteScriptFromList](/powershell/module/sharepoint-online/get-spositescriptfromlist)  -ListUrl <full URL of the target list> | Out-File manifest.json`

-5. Open the *manifest.json* file in your favorite text (or code) editor and manually add an action with the verb "importBusinessApps", the relative path of your solution file inside the overall template package and the target listName (in this case, the title of the listName binding).
+5. Open the *manifest.json* file in your favorite text (or code) editor and manually add an action with the verb "importBusinessApps," the relative path of your solution file inside the overall template package and the target listName (in this case, the title of the listName binding).
 This value should be the same as the *listName* property of the "CreateSPList" action.

    For example: